freeCodeCamp/freeCodeCamp/guide/english/bootstrap/grid-system/index.md

 ```

 ###### Columns
-Column classes indicate the number of columns you’d like to use out of the possible 12 per row.
+Column classes indicates the number of columns you’d like to use out of the possible 12 per row.
 For example `col-sm-6` would mean your column would use up half the width of the `row` on a small screen, and `col-lg-4` would use up a third on a large screen.

 Here is how you would define a class prefix to use up one column width on the various screen sizes: